d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 at instantiation and are thereafter constant.
 This weight is not a model parameter and thus it is never updated by backpropagation.
-The network then passes the output of this *fixed* layer through a fully-connected layer.
+The network then passes the output of this "fixed" layer through a fully-connected layer.

-Note that before returning output, our model did something unusual.
+Note that before returning the output, our model did something unusual.
-We ran a `while` loop, testing on the condition it's norm is larger than 1, and dividing our output vector by $2$ until it satisfied the condition.
+We ran a while-loop, testing
+on the condition its $L_1$ norm is larger than $1$, and dividing our output vector by $2$ until it satisfied the condition.
 Finally, we returned the sum of the entries in `x`.
 To our knowledge, no standard neural network performs this operation.
-Note that this particular operation may not be useful in any real world task.
+Note that this particular operation may not be useful in any real-world task.
 Our point is only to show you how to integrate arbitrary code into the flow of your neural network computations.